sys-deamon/fancy-quote/README.md

 installer
 ```

-This will first update your package database and install *ncursesw* libraries.
+This will first update your package database and install *ncurses* libraries.

 You can then compile the program with: